Forward-UIUC-2021F/Naifu-Zheng-example-sentence-extraction/README.md

 First fetch the texts from the Arxiv dataset (an ideal way is to import the Arxiv dataset into DB and fetch data from DB, so that there is no need for indexing).
 Apply getSentences() to find the sentences which contain the target keyword and with appropriate length.
 Now we have a list of sentences containing the keyword.
 Then by applying the metaPy package, we got the term frequencies of the sentences and got all the “important” words left.

-Finally, use the TF-IDF algorithm to compare the sentences and select the best ones.
+- Determination of the quality of a sentence: number of other CS keywords appeared in the sentence/length of the sentence
 ![Image of flowchart](https://github.com/Forward-UIUC-2021F/example-sentence-extraction/blob/main/flowchart.png)

 ## Reference: